 “The notion of an ending, the notion of a finale, became very intriguing to us, in large part because you don’t see it that often in this particular genre,” said Marvel Studios head honcho Kevin Feige.

-There are loads of Avengers and Avenger-adjacent superheroes - kind of like how there are only nine members of Wu-Tang but hundreds of Wu affiliates once you count, like, Killa Beez and stuff.
+There are loads of Avengers and Avenger-adjacent superheroes - remember to vote for your best Avengers characters - kind of like how there are only nine members of Wu-Tang but hundreds of Wu affiliates once you count, like, Killa Beez and stuff.
 But who is safe?
 And who is doomed?